Skip to main content

-Dave was born in 1948 and grew up in the San Francisco Bay area.
-He “dropped out of high school” to attend California Institute of Technology and graduated in 1970 with a degree in biology.
+Born in 1948 and raised in the San Francisco Bay Area, Dave “dropped out” of high school to attend the California Institute of Technology, graduating in 1970 with a degree in biology.
+He later moved to Santa Cruz to pursue a PhD at UCSC, where his interest in synthesizers began.

-by Dave Rossum on unpacking a Moog Model 12 synth at USSC in 1970.
+Dave Rossum, on unpacking a Moog Model 12 at UCSC in 1970

 If there is one definitive source about the history of EMU, this is it.

-Special thanks to Michael Lehman Boddiker and Synthplex for arranging and recording Dave’s amazing presentation about his impact on the history of modern synthesizers.
+Special thanks to Michael Lehman Boddiker and Synthplex for organizing Dave’s presentation on his impact on synthesizer history.

 The Emulator II was popular with many musicians in the 1980s, such as early adopter Stevie Wonder, and was used extensively by Front 242, Depeche Mode, 808 State (on their 1989 album Ninety) New Order, ABC, Genesis, Paul McCartney, David Bowie, Herbie Hancock, Vangelis, Tangerine Dream, Jean-Michel Jarre, Yes, OMD, Stevie Nicks, Mr. Mister, and many more.
 The list is far from complete however as it became the staple sampler of just about every recording studio that could afford one in the 1980s, and thus was used on a multitude of albums at the time.